gtalug/website/pages/speaking.markdown

 We recommend you arrive at 7pm to socialize and set yourself up.
 Talk start time is 7:30pm.

 - The club membership will help you set up your projector and equipment.
-- The president will cover any club business before the meeting, then introduce you and your talk.
+- The president will start the meeting, cover any club business before the meeting, then introduce you and your talk.
 - Let people know if you would like to save comments for the end.

 The usual meeting end time is 9pm.
 If your presentation is too long, 9:15 is our hard stop, but we'll warn you ahead of time.
 If you run short, it leaves more time for questions or open discussion.